US Education Businesses Should Invest in Digital to Get More Chinese Clients (2020)

 Social Media : Wechat & Weibo boost your awareness

-As of the first quarter of 2020, about 904 million people had access to internet in China, resulting a fast-growing mobile app market in the country.
-The main Chinese social media platforms are Wechat, Weibo.
+As of the first quarter of 2020, about 904 million people had access to the internet in China, resulting in a fast-growing mobile app market in the country.
+The main Chinese social media platforms are WeChat, Weibo.

 WeChat is an instant messaging mobile app developed by Tencent (Creator of QQ).
 It has more than 1.2 billion active users worldwide in 2020 and China is the main market.
 Thanks to the community characteristic of Wechat, branding via Wechat can quickly create your brand credibility.